-Fixed pay Elements Details Base salary To attract and retain key talent by being market competitive and rewarding ongoing contribution to role.
-Operation Base salary reflects the individual's role, experience and responsibility.
-Base salaries are benchmarked on an annual basis against relevant comparator groups and may be reviewed more frequent at the discretion of the Committee.
-The Committee reviews and approves changes, taking into consideration local requirements, employee increases and market competitiveness.
-Maximum opportunity Other than in exceptional circumstances, the base salary for the current executive Directors will not increase by more than 15% above the level at the start of the policy period in total for the duration of this policy.
-Fixed pay allowance ('FPA') To deliver a level of fixed pay required to reflect the role, skills and experience of the Directors and to maintain a competitive total remuneration package for retention of key talent.
-Operation Fixed pay allowances ('FPAs') are non-pensionable and will be granted in four instalments of immediately vested shares per year, or at any other frequency that the Committee deems appropriate.
-On vesting, shares equivalent to the net number of shares delivered (after those sold to cover any income tax and social security) will be subject to a retention period and released annually on a pro-rata basis over five years, starting from the March immediately following the end of the financial year in respect of which the shares are granted.
+Elements Details Base salary To attract, retain and develop key talent by being market competitive and rewarding ongoing contribution to role.
+Operation The base salary for an executive Director is designed to reflect the individual's role, experience and responsibility.
+Base salaries are normally benchmarked on an annual basis against relevant comparator groups and may be reviewed more frequently at the discretion of the Committee.
+The Committee reviews and approves changes, taking into consideration factors such as scope of the role, local requirements, employee increases and market competitiveness.
+Maximum opportunity In normal circumstances, the base salary for the current executive Directors will not increase by more than 15% above the level at the start of the policy period in total for the duration of this policy.
+The Committee may determine larger increases in exceptional circumstances, such as a change in responsibility, where the overall remuneration opportunity has been set lower than the market and when it is justified based on skills, experience and performance in the role.
+Fixed pay allowance ('FPA') To deliver a level of fixed pay required to reflect the role, skills and experience of the executive Directors and to maint competitive total remuneration package for executive Directors.
+Operation FPAs are non-pensionable and will normally be granted in three instalments of immediately vested shares per year, or at any other frequency that the Committee deems appropriate.
+Shares equivalent to the net number of shares delivered (after those sold to cover any income tax and social security) will be subject to a retention period and normally released on a pro-rata basis over five years, starting from the March immediately following the end of the financial year in respect of which the shares are granted.
 Dividends will be paid on the vested shares held during the retention period.
-The Committee retains the discretion to amend the retention period and/or pay the FPA in cash if required to do so to meet any regulatory requirements.
-Maximum opportunity FPAs are determined based on the role, skills and responsibility of each individual and taking into account market competitiveness of the total remuneration opportunity and other elements of remuneration set in this policy.
-Other than in exceptional circumstances, the FPA for the duration of this policy will be capped at 150% of base salary levels at the start of this policy.
-Cash in lieu of pension To attract and retain key talent by being market competitive.
-Operation Directors receive a cash allowance in lieu of a pension entitlement.
+The Committee retains the discretion to amend the retention period and/or pay the FPA in cash if required to do so to meet any regulatory requirements or for any other reason the Committee deems appropriate.
+Maximum opportunity um opportunity FPAs are determined based on the role, skills and responsibility of each individual and taking into account factors such as market competitiveness of the total remuneration opportunity and other elements of remuneration set out in this policy.
+Other than in exceptional circumstances, the FPA for the duration of this policy will be capped at 150% of base salary lev at the start of this policy.
+Cash in lieu of pension To help executive Directors build retirement savings Operation Directors receive a cash allowance in lieu of a pension entitlement.
+Maximum opportunity